 How can I tell which Version I’m flying on?

-If you’re flying in suites and the seat map shows a 1-2-1 configuration, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin.
+If you’re flying in Suites Class and the seat map shows a 1-2-1 configuration, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin.
 If it shows a 1-1 configuration, you’re in a Version 3 aircraft (you’re on the right page already).

-If you’re flying business and the seat map goes up to row 27, you’re in a Version 1 aircraft.
+If you’re flying Business Class and the seat map goes up to row 27, you’re in a Version 1 aircraft.
 If it goes up to row 96, you’re in Version 2, if it goes up to row 97 you’re in Version 3 (you’re on the right page already).

-If you’re flying premium economy and the seat map features rows 31 to 35, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin.
+If you’re flying Premium Economy Class and the seat map features rows 31 to 35, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin.
 If it has rows 31 to 37, you’re in Version 3 (you’re on the right page already).

-If you’re flying economy and the seat map goes up to row 83, you’re in a Version 1 aircraft.
+If you’re flying Economy Class and the seat map goes up to row 83, you’re in a Version 1 aircraft.
 If it goes up to row 66, you’re in Version 2, and if it goes up to row 79 you’re in Version 3 (you’re on the right page already).

 A380-800 Version 3

-The SIA Airbus A380 Version 3 has 6 suites in a 1-1 configuration, and 78 business class seats in a 1-2-1 configuration, on the upper deck.
-On the lower deck there are 44 premium economy seats in a 2-4-2 configuration, and 343 economy seats in a 3-4-3 configuration.
+The SIA Airbus A380 Version 3 features six Suites in a 1-1 configuration and 78 Business Class seats in a 1-2-1 configuration, on the upper deck.
+On the main deck there are 44 Premium Economy seats in a 2-4-2 configuration and 343 economy seats in a 3-4-3 configuration.

 A380 Version 3 Suites Class

-There are no bad seats in suites class, in our opinion, so separating the best from the worst is certainly nitpicking.
+There are no bad seats in Suites class, in our opinion, so separating the best from the worst is certainly nitpicking.
 For solo travellers, any of the suites are ideal as they will be set up as standalone ‘rooms’ for you.
-Suites 3A and 3F are cannot be combined with adjacent suites, but you are not restricted to choosing these seats when travelling alone.
+Suites 3A and 3F are cannot be combined with adjacent suites, but you are free to choose any available seats when travelling alone.